2025 Oklahoma Sooners football team

-The 2025 Oklahoma Sooners football team represents the University of Oklahoma in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season, the 131st season for the Oklahoma Sooners.
-Led by fourth-year head coach Brent Venables, the Sooners play home games at Gaylord Family Oklahoma Memorial Stadium in Norman, Oklahoma.
+The 2025 Oklahoma Sooners football team represented the University of Oklahoma in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season, the 131st season for the Oklahoma Sooners.
+Led by fourth-year head coach Brent Venables, the Sooners played home games at Gaylord Family Oklahoma Memorial Stadium in Norman, Oklahoma.

+The Oklahoma Sooners drew an average home attendance of 83,532, the 13th-highest of all college football teams.

 Schedule

 Oklahoma and the SEC announced the 2025 conference schedule on December 11, 2024.
 The 2025 schedule consists of seven home games, four away games and one neutral-site game in the regular season.
-The Sooners will host three non-conference games against Illinois State, Michigan, and Kent State and will travel to Temple.
-The Sooners will host four SEC conference opponents against Auburn, Ole Miss, Missouri, and LSU, and will travel to three SEC conference opponents against South Carolina, Tennessee, and Alabama.
-The Sooners will face Texas in Dallas, Texas at the Cotton Bowl in the 121st Red River Rivalry.
+The Sooners hosted three non-conference games against Illinois State, Michigan, and Kent State and traveled to Temple.
+The Sooners hosted four SEC conference opponents against Auburn, Ole Miss, Missouri, and LSU, and traveled to three SEC conference opponents against South Carolina, Tennessee, and Alabama.
+The Sooners faced Texas in Dallas, Texas at the Cotton Bowl in the 121st Red River Rivalry.